River Blackwater (River Test): Course

 It rises just to the east of the Wiltshire village of Redlynch, east of Salisbury.
 It then flows east into Hampshire, where it flows north of the village of Wellow and the hamlet of Wigley.
 The river turns south, passing under the M27 and past Broadlands Lake and the Testwood Lakes reservoirs, before joining the Test between Totton and Redbridge.
 The Environment Agency records the length of the main river as 39.4 km, with an additional 5.6 km for the watercourse from Redlynch to the confluence north of Hamptworth.

 Water quality

 The Environment Agency measures water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
-Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, has only two categories: good or fail.

 Water quality of the River Blackwater in 2019: